 In Duluth, the retired William A. Irvin ore boat becomes a haunted ship.

-That's the Haunted High Ropes course at Eagle Bluff Environmental Learning Center, just west of Lanesboro, Minn., on a bluff overlooking the North Branch of the Root River.
+That's the Trick-or-Treetops course at Eagle Bluff Environmental Learning Center, just west of Lanesboro, Minn., on a bluff overlooking the North Branch of the Root River.

-Haunted Lighthouse, Ontonagon, Mich.
-This 1866 lighthouse, 12 miles east of Porcupine Mountains Wilderness
+The 1866 lighthouse in Ontonagon, Mich., 12 miles east of Porcupine Mountains Wilderness